 Bake your way around Europe

 One of my favorite things to do when traveling is to sample the local baked goods.
 In France, I adore Pain au Chocolate with a café au lait or a warm, fresh out-of-the-oven baguette.
 Melt-in-your-mouth scones with clotted cream and strawberry jam accompanied with strong English breakfast tea is my preferred choice to curl up to on a rainy afternoon in England.
-However, since travel has once again been curtailed for the majority of us living in Europe, let’s get a little creative and bake our way through Europe!
+However, you don't have to always leave home to get the European experience.
+Let’s get a little creative and bake our way through Europe!

 Belgium and the Netherlands – Speculoos/Speculaas